 You can expect the unexpected when bloggers get together to do anything… and believe me, this isn’t at all unpredictable.
 There will be lobbies made without anyone even trying, there will be jibes and snide remarks to hear if you have come with your ears cleaned up, and there will invariably be the whispered bouts of comments that go: ‘Is this all they are giving us?
 My God, this is so unexpected.’
 I generally move away, muttering, ‘Quite expected!’

 So did this happen when a few of us met in Gurgaon to drive the Tata Bolt all the way to Neemrana?
 I’m sure it must have happened but then I was busy talking to the Tata team and the first question that I asked was, ‘Why are review cars either blood red or with some hue that is a close relative of red?’
+To get the best driver related services, they can check them out from Safe driver Dubai here!

 Inderjeet smiled and replied, ‘I guess it must be because the colour is an attention grabber.’
 We talked about other technical aspects as well and I was told that both the petrol as well as the diesel versions will be driven… with teams changing cars at the pit stop somewhere midway between where we were and Neemrana.
+If you are interested in changing cars for your profession, here you can find some great offers for plumbers.

 The cars had an MH number and I knew they would not be in pristine condition and because they must have already been driven by a lot of people there just might be unexpected flaws cropping up.
 I was correct as some teams did protest about the AC not functional at the pit stop.
 Even we faced issues with setting up the navigation, Bluetooth connection with the tab, and other fancy features like messages being read out to you as you drive.
+By keeping a car shade in your windshield, you effectively reduce the amount of heat that’s able to build up in your car, thus reducing the overall amount of time it takes for your vehicle to cool down.

 As I saw the Bolts parked, my first thought was: ‘Pune in India, Coventry in UK, and Turin in Italy have combined their creative best to create the design for this car.
 But hey!
 It still looks like a Tata car!’
 So yes, despite the new grille on the fascia, a revamped bumper, and headlamps that had a bit more of poetry added to them, the car seemed to be imploring for more attention from the design teams.
 The descending curve from the window to the rear hatch is sensual but would it really give all the aerodynamic advantage that, for instance, the swoops on the Honda Amaze claim to give?
 Frankly, I found the Bolt look like a plump and naughty girl trying to look more adult than it really is.
 But yes, I agree that the design does have elements of excitement to it!